mef/documentation/docs/read.md

 * **edge** <span class="code">any</span>: target edge.

-## #.relatedNode
+## #.opposite

-Given a node & an edge, returns the node at the other end of the relation.
+Given a node & an edge, returns the node at the other end of the edge.

 *Example*